Medically reviewed by Drugs.com. Last updated on May 23, 2023.

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.
 If your condition does not improve, or if it becomes worse, discuss this with your doctor.

-Do not use this medicine if you are also using certain ergot medicines (such as dihydroergotamine, ergotamine, D.H.E.
+Do not use this medicine if you are also using certain ergot medicines (eg, dihydroergotamine, ergotamine, D.H.E.
 45®, Ergomar®, Ergostat®, or Migranal®) or pimozide (Orap®).
 Using these medicines together may increase risk for more serious side effects.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, fever or chills, hoarseness, sores or ulcers on the skin, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis, angioedema, or certain skin conditions (Stevens-Johnson syndrome, erythema multiforme, exfoliative dermatitis, toxic epidermal necrolysis).
+These reactions can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, cracks in the skin, cough, diarrhea, joint or muscle pain, loss of heat from the body, red irritated eyes, red or swollen skin, red skin lesions, often with a purple center, scaly skin, sore throat, sores, ulcers, or white spots in the mouth or on the lips, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat, or unusual tiredness or weakness while you are using this medicine.

 Make sure your doctor knows if you are pregnant or planning to become pregnant.
 If you become pregnant while using this medicine, tell your doctor right away.